CDitzel/CDitzel.github.io/index.md

 have been either altered or discarded altogether by subsequent steps along the individual sensor processing chain.

+## Minimal processing of radar data retains valuable information

 ## Crossmodal correspondence learning
-The basic idea is to employ time-synchronized streams of two orthogonal sensor types and use one modality to supervise the other and vice versa.
+The basic idea is to employ time-synchronized streams of two orthogonal sensor types then use one modality to supervise the other and vice versa.
 This allows for the mathematically consistent formulation of an auxiliary task which is attempted to be solved by the neural network in order to facilitate backpropagation and enable the learning process.

+The network is presented with temporally aligned and misaligned pairs of camera and radar samples alternatingly.
+Upon transformation by means of two individual encoder blocks, it then tries to bring matching samples closer to each other in the high-dimensional embedding space, whereas the distance between disparate sample pairs is to be increased simultaneously.
+This causes the network to learn semantically meaningful representations of one and the same real-world scene originating from orthogonal physical measurement principles.

 The ultimate goal is to reveal areas within the camera image which are most likely to be the source of electromagnetic reflections thus establishing a close